Bottom Fishing

-Bottom fishing places your baited hook directly on, or within a few inches of the seabed, just where demersal fish will be looking for it.
+A good bottom fishing rig places your baited hook directly on, or within a few inches of the seabed, just where those fish that spend their lives poking around down there will be looking for it.

-In the temperate waters around the UK, bottom feeding fish species include the various flatfishes (plaice, flounders, dabs, soles, megrim, brill and turbot), skates and rays, cod, pout whiting, gurnard, dogfish and conger eel.
+These fish are known as 'demersal' fish, and in the temperate waters around the UK will include the various flatfishes (plaice, flounders, dabs, soles, megrim, brill and turbot), skates and rays, cod, pout whiting, gurnard, dogfish and conger eel.

-The main methods of fishing for these species are:~
+The main bottom fishing rigs for these species are:~

-There's one version of it that's often overlooked - bottom fishing with a small live fish bait.
+There's one version of bottom fishing that's often overlooked - fishing with a small live fish bait.

 Fishing with live bait is seen by some people as being unnecessarily cruel, but there's no doubt that it's a very effective way of catching predatory fish.
 The concern is that the live baitfish suffers twice - once as a result of being impaled on a hook, and again in being unable to attempt escape when a predator is around.
 The debate continues, but the decision is yours to make.